platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 Please note that the redeploy will happen after any scheduled builds in either "Running" or "Pending" state.

 {{< note >}}
 Despite the name, triggering a redeploy will not cause the `deploy` hook to rerun for your application.
-Both your `build` and `deploy` hook are tied to individual commits and are resused until another commit is pushed to the environment.
+Both your `build` and `deploy` hooks are tied to individual commits and are resused until another commit is pushed to the environment.

-Triggering a redeploy can be useful for updating environment access to a new developer and adding custom TLS certificates, but when you do it is only the `post_deploy` hook that runs from the beginning.
+Triggering a redeploy can be useful for updating environment access for a new developer and adding custom TLS certificates, but when you do it is only the `post_deploy` hook that runs from the beginning.
 If you want to rerun the `deploy` hook, you will need to commit and push some small change to your application to do so.
 {{< /note >}}

 ## Clear the build cache